-A freelance writer and editor whose articles have appeared on the covers of Travel+Leisure, T, Budget Travel, Town&Country Travel, and Real Simple, Eleni has also contributed to The New York Times, Parade, and The American Scholar, and held staff positions at Allure, Elle, InStyle and People magazines.
-She’s also a writing instructor, having taught academic writing to first-year students at Columbia University while pursuing her MFA in Creative Writing there, and led travel-writing workshops for media professionals through Mediabistro in New York.
+All along, I’ve been working as a freelance writer and editor, and I’m currently a contributing editor to Martha Stewart Living.
+My articles have appeared on the covers of Travel+Leisure, T, Budget Travel, Town&Country Travel, and Real Simple, and I’ve contributed to The New York Times, Parade, The Wall Street Journal and The American Scholar.
+I’ve also been a writing instructor, teaching academic writing to first-year students at Columbia University, and leading travel-writing workshops for media professionals through Mediabistro.

 After fulfilling the predictions of Indian astrologer who told me I’d wed a “soft-hearted businessman” on 10.10.10, I bounced around Miami Beach and Nicaragua with my husband, Emilio, a Nicaraguan coffee trader.
 We’re now back in New York, where, together with our two Greekaraguan children, we bake a magic cake for luck every New Year’s Day.
 And at our 10.10.10 wedding reception on the Greek island of Corfu, the tables were decorated with pomegranates that Emilio and I picked in Lia, together with friends and family.